BennyTheDev/pipe-specs/README.md

 "[TRANSFER AMOUNT]": The amount to transfer as hex encoded string.

-The transfer amount must be deducted from the first address (the account) of the first input's prevout scriptPubKey.
-If the transfer amount does not exceed the account's balances, the transfer amount must be credited to the beneficiary as assigned in each quadruple's [OUTPUT].
-The transaction will be rejected if the account balances are insufficient.
+The transfer amount must be deducted from the amount of tokens associated with the UTXOs of the inputs.
+Remaining tokens must be sent to a change address using another quadruple.
+If there are UTXOs with enough token balances, the transfer amount must be credited to the beneficiary as assigned in each quadruple's [OUTPUT].
+The transaction will be rejected if the combined amount of UTXO balances are insufficient.

 A transaction containing this function, must be assigned to a beneficiary address as described in General Rules.